Your Many Circles of Support

 First UC: Leading the Way for Native American Culture

 UCR is the first University of California campus to open an office focused on serving American Indian students, and remains only one of a few in the system.
-We are honored to have a strong history of serving the needs of native students and educating the campus community about the uniqueness of the American Indian.
+We are honored to have a strong history of serving the needs of Native students and educating the campus community about the uniqueness of the American Indian.
 Our history is as important as our future, and we are part of a university that supports a celebration of both.

 Native students at UCR have been active as a community since the 1970s, and created enduring events such as the Annual Medicine Ways Conference and the Annual UCR Pow Wow (1981).
-Their hard work and efforts led to the formation of NASP in the mid-1980s.
-Since then, UCR has enjoyed continued growth in the number of native students on campus, as well as educational enrichment from our vibrant cultural presentations and events.
+Their hard work and efforts led to the formation of NASP in 1980.
+Since then, UCR has enjoyed continued growth in the number of Native students on campus, as well as educational enrichment from our vibrant cultural presentations and events.
 Our history is strong, and our future is promising just like the students we serve.